Biden to address global Covid-19 summit on Thursday - KTVZ

 Biden to address global Covid-19 summit on Thursday

-President Joe Biden will deliver remarks and participate in a global Covid-19 summit convened by his administration on Thursday, two senior administration officials said.
+President Joe Biden will deliver remarks and participate in a global Covid-19 summit convened by his administration on Thursday, two senior administration officials told CNN.

 The summit is aimed at urging other wealthy countries to ramp up their coronavirus relief efforts aimed at poorer countries, but it comes as the Biden administration is struggling to secure additional funding from Congress to bolster its own coronavirus relief efforts at home and abroad.

-Thursday’s summit is the second global Covid-19 summit the White House has hosted, following a first one last September.
+Thursday’s summit will be the second global Covid-19 summit the White House has hosted, following a first one last September.

+Biden called on world leaders to collectively commit to vaccinating 70% of the world’s population against Covid-19 within a year.
+Secretary of State Antony Blinken acknowledged in February that the world was not yet on pace to meet the goal.

+At least 218 countries and territories have administered more than 11 billion doses of a Covid-19 vaccine since the first Covid-19 case was reported in China in late 2019.

 The-CNN-Wire